mullinmax/purrs/README.md

 ## Documentation

-Documentation can be found as markdown files in the [purrs/docs](./docs) folder
+Documentation for the modules can be found as markdown files in the [purrs/docs](./docs/index.md) folder.

 ## Building the Docker Image